 Chef’s Notes

-- Substitute beef broth with vegetable broth for a lighter flavor.
+- Vegetarian swap: Replace beef with mushrooms and vegetable broth for a rich, meatless stew.

 Q&A